yriveiro/docker-rpi-timemachine/README.md

 You can tweak other params in the timemachine.env file.
-The configuration was thought with sanity defaults in mind and probably the only param you should change is the `VOLUME_SIZE_LIMIT` if you want to limit the size of the SMB share, ex: 400G.
+The configuration was thought with sanity defaults in mind and probably the only param you should change is the `VOLUME_SIZE_LIMIT` if you want to limit the size of the SMB share for example 400G.

 # License